taatuut/Geo-Builder/README.md

 **Description**

-This framework allows to simulate Geolocation events about People walking, moving vehicles, airplane taxiing and taking off/ landing... or pretty much anything that moves and produces events!.
+This framework allows to simulate / manage Geolocation events about People walking, moving vehicles, airplane taxiing and taking off/ landing... or pretty much anything that moves and produces events!.
 There is also a html/javascript client to visualize events on a google map.
 This work is easily usable to represent geo events anywhere in the world

 It can be used to:
 * simulate / generate geo location events